Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/manage_bandwidth_vRack_api/guide.en-gb.md

 - A [vRack](/links/network/vrack) service activated in your account
 - A [Dedicated Server](/links/bare-metal/bare-metal) compatible with the vRack
 - Access to the [OVHcloud API](/pages/manage_and_operate/api/first-steps)

+> [!warning]
+> Please note that this option is not available on dedicated servers located in the APAC region, which come with an unmetered 25Gbit/s private bandwidth.
+>

 ## Instructions